ranjan008/optimic/doc/whitepaper.md

 # Optimic Protocol
-## A High-Performance Layer 1 Blockchain for Options and Algorithmic Trading
+## A High-Performance Layer 1 Blockchain for Options Trading

-**Version 1.0 | October 2025**
+**Version 1.0 | September 2025**

 ---

 ## Executive Summary

-Optimic is a next-generation Layer 1 blockchain designed specifically for options trading and algorithmic strategies.
-Building on the proven architecture principles of Hyperliquid, Optimic introduces the world's first fully on-chain options order book with native algorithmic trading infrastructure.
+Optimic is a next-generation Layer 1 blockchain designed specifically for options trading.
+Optimic introduces the world's first fully on-chain options order book with transparent collateral management and fair fee distribution.

 Our protocol eliminates the barriers between traditional derivatives trading and decentralized finance, offering institutional-grade performance with complete transparency and self-custody.
-Optimic enables 24/7 global access to sophisticated trading strategies previously reserved for institutional players.
+Optimic enables 24/7 global access to options trading with a fair and efficient collateral system.

 **Key Innovations:**
 - Fully on-chain options order book with sub-second execution
-- Native algorithmic trading engine with smart contract strategies
+- Mandatory collateral system for both buyers and sellers
 - Zero gas fees for trading operations
 - Real-time Greeks calculation and risk management
-- Cross-asset arbitrage opportunities
+- Transparent premium and penalty fee distribution
-- Decentralized market making through liquidity vaults
+- Fair collateral penalty system for non-execution

 ---